Michael is primarily dedicated to representing his corporate and individual clients in litigation.

 - 2006 BCSC 89 – third party claim against corporate directors in oppression action.

-Representation of the Crown in prosecutions, as well as persons and corporations charged with offences.
+Representation of the Crown in prosecutions, as well as persons and corporations charged with offences or administration infractions.

 - 2008 BCSC 1204 – defendants in an insurance fraud trial alleged various breaches of the Charter of Rights by investigators.
 Allegations of racial profiling were dismissed.
 Applications to exclude real evidence based on allegations of unreasonable search and seizure were dismissed.